GRACENOBLE/tundra/README.md

 ### Authentication

-- `POST /auth/register` - Register a new user
+- `POST /auth/register` - Register a new user (You cannot create an admin account, It is better to use the demo provided by the "make seed" command)
 - `POST /auth/login` - Login and receive JWT token

 ### Products (Public)